 - 4. Additional requirements and things to note: - a.
 No single course may fulfill the requirement for more than one category. - b.
-In category 1 above, it is strongly recommended that the student pursue one option focused in literary study and the other in performance. - c.
-An occasional summer course.
+In category 1 above, it is strongly recommended that the student pursue one option focused in literary study and the other in performance.

-9.42.
+9.43.
 Sociology